jchatel/quickmail-next-docs/billing-and-payments/downloading-invoices.md

 ![screenshot](../images/001_file-BMYX49QCL0.png)

-## For Teams:
+## For Teams (Accounts on Starter and Growth Plan):

-The invoices must be downloaded in the workspace-level.
+For Starter and Growth plans, invoices are managed at the workspace level.

 To do that, go to workspace Settings →  Billing/Plan →  Click "See all" under Next Invoice